Learning to Infer Unseen Single-/Multi-Attribute-Object Compositions with Graph Networks: Experiments

-Besides, the robustness of the model to the number of layers is examined in Table. \ref{tab:layer-number}.
-The 2-layer model has the output dimensions as 1024 $\rightarrow$ 2048 and the 4-layer model has the output dimensions as 1024 $\rightarrow$ 2048 $\rightarrow$ 1024 $\rightarrow$ 1024.
-Except for the shallow 1-layer model (output dimension being 1024), the recognition accuracies are robust to the depth of the model.
-The recognition accuracies raise as the depth of model increases from one layer to three layers, which is because a deeper model involves more convolution operations over the graph, a quality essential to aggregate information about distant nodes.
-Nevertheless, the performance drops slightly when the depths of a model increases to a certain point, possibly due to the over smoothing \cite{li2018deeper,chen2020simple} problem of GCN.
+Besides, the robustness of the model to the number of layers is examined in Tab.~\ref{tab:layer-number}.
+The 3-layer model has the output dimensions as 4096 $\rightarrow$ 4096 $\rightarrow$ 4096 and the 4-layer model has the output dimensions as 4096 $\rightarrow$ 4096 $\rightarrow$ 4096 $\rightarrow$ 4096.
+As can be seen, the recognition performance is robust to the depth of the model, even for the shallow 1-layer model (output dimension being 4096).
+The recognition performance raises as the depth of model increases from one layer to two layers.
+Because a deeper model involves more convolution operations over the graph, which are essential to aggregate information of distant nodes.
+Nevertheless, the performance reaches saturation and drops slightly when the depth of a model increases to a certain point, possibly due to the over smoothing \cite{li2018deeper,chen2020simple} problem of GCN.